williamdjting/419project/README.md

 4) Navigate to http://localhost:3000/projects with your browser to see the result. localhost:3000 is not used.

-5) Interact with the platform locally, it is functional.
-Some data is hardcoded from the CSV.
+5) Interact with the platform locally.
+Add entries, it is functional.
+Deleting entries does not exist.
+Note, some data is hardcoded from the CSV.

 Tech Stack
 NextJS - front end
 NextJS - backend
 TypeScript
 Database - writes and reads to CSV's created in /lib directory